 2) Princess Sophie, a Lady in Waiting to Czarina Alexandra

-3) Mrs. McKinnley (wife to the president)
+3) Mrs. McKinley (wife to the president)

 It was always evident that Amalia had no qualms of dealing with people of weatlh and/or power.
 She seem to be at ease in any social setting.
 There was also a "freedom" of sort across Europe, that people of royalty, politicians, those of wealth, would meet at social events and there were no "nationalistic" boundaries at this time.
 This was all to change irrevocably with the start of WW1.